dagophil/autocontext/README.md

 Example usage
 =============

+Before using the script, you must create an ilastik project file:
+* Create an ilastik pixel classification project and add one or more datasets.
+* Select some features.
+* Add some labels.
+Currently, you must place the labels in the same dataset.
+* Save the project and exit ilastik.

+Now you can use the autocontext script.
 Open a terminal and run a command like the following:
 * python autocontext.py --help
 * python autocontext.py myproject.ilp --ilastik /usr/local/ilastik/run_ilastik.sh